Southern and Savory: The Best Things to Eat in Greenville, South Carolina

 Pizza: Sidewall Pizza Company

-With the original location in up-and-coming Travelers Rest less than 10 miles to the north, Sidewall now has two more Greenville-area locations.
-The hip Cleveland Street hot spot is closest to downtown, but all three locations feature creative takes on pizza, like the Bacon Bliss, with 16 slices of all-natural nitrate-free bacon plus mozzarella, pecorino, and roasted garlic sauce.
+With the original location in up-and-coming Travelers Rest less than 10 miles to the north, Sidewall now has expanded to several additional locations.
+The hip Cleveland Street hot spot is closest to downtown, but all feature creative takes on pizza, like the Bacon Bliss, with 16 slices of all-natural nitrate-free bacon plus mozzarella, pecorino, and roasted garlic sauce.
 The fall version of the seasonal Roasted Vegetable pie features butternut squash and shaved Brussels sprouts smothered in a roasted garlic sauce with mozzarella and blue cheese.
 In addition, Sidewall has a serious selection of signature salads, and locals know to save room for dessert and the homemade ice cream—vanilla, chocolate and a flavor of the day on tap.

 Burger: Golden Brown & Delicious (GB&D)